giantswarm/handbook/content/docs/support-and-ops/ops-recipes/upgrade-to-cilium.md

 We keep those resources around for two reasons:

 1. to ease a rollback.
 Should anything unexpected happen during the upgrade, keeping those resources will make it easier to revert to v18.
 2. to avoid upgrade errors.
-It's not uncommon to have VPC peerings set up agains AWS CNI subnets and that would make automated deletion through cloudformation fail.
+It's not uncommon to have VPC peerings set up agains AWS CNI subnets and that would make automated deletion through CloudFormation fail.

-In order to clean up those resources, it's enough to remove the `aws-operator.giantswarm.io/legacy-aws-cni-pod-cidr` annotation from the `AWSCluster` CR *after the upgrade is completed* and force an update of the `tccp` cloudformation stack.
-Please ask your AE if you need help.
+In order to clean up those resources, it's enough to remove the `aws-operator.giantswarm.io/legacy-aws-cni-pod-cidr` annotation from the `AWSCluster` CR *after the upgrade is completed* and force an update of the `tccp` CloudFormation stack.
+Please ask your Account Engineer (AE) if you need help.